biddster/node-template-biddster/README.md

     $ npm start

-...although this doesn't really do anything.
+...although this doesn't really do anything in this template.
+You need to fill that in.